OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 ---

-# Loading the DOM and runtime environment
+# Load the DOM and runtime environment

-An add-in must ensure that both the DOM and the Office Add-ins [runtime](../testing/runtimes.md) environment are loaded before running its own custom logic.
+Before running its own custom logic, an add-in must ensure that both the DOM and the Office Add-ins [runtime](../testing/runtimes.md) environment are loaded.

 ## Startup of a content or task pane add-in